-For the past six years, Cultural Action Party has worked to expose a great economic injustice in Canada– foreign aid to “developing nations.”
+For the past six years, Cultural Action Party has worked to expose an economic injustice — Canada’s foreign aid donations to so-called “developing nations.”

-It is not that the concept is bad.
-A reasonable amount of Canadian money sent to the poor and needy is an act of virtue.
-On a moral level, this is righteous behaviour.
-And yet, under-the-table developments indicate Canadians must become aware of the true circumstances.
+Not that the concept itself is a terrible thing.
+A relatively small amount of Canadian money donated to the world’s poor and needy is not unreasonable.
+On a moral level, it’s righteous behaviour.
+Yet, behind-the-scenes details indicate the true circumstances are as far off-base as one could imagine.

 “The problem comes in the form of under-reported corruption,” reported Canada’s Global News.